Sochi unveil record torch relay for 2014 Games

 After arriving from Greece, the flame will begin a 123-day journey, starting in Moscow before heading east, looping around the Kamchatka Peninsula, down to Vladivostok - the port city on the Pacific Ocean - and back across southern Siberia via Lake Baikal, the world’s largest freshwater reservoir.

-The organisers said the flame would travel by plane, train and car, on foot, and even on a “troika” - a traditional Russian sleigh pulled by horses or reindeer.
+The organizers said the flame would travel by plane, train and car, on foot, and even on a “troika” - a traditional Russian sleigh pulled by horses or reindeer.

 The flame should arrive in the Black Sea resort in time for the Olympic Opening Ceremony on February 7, 2014.